 Working with the IRS can be difficult.
 If you are trying to make a payment to the IRS, you may find that you cannot even get the IRS to accept your payment.
-Here are the three most frequently questions clients ask us about making payments to the IRS.
+Here are the three most frequent questions clients ask us about making payments to the IRS.

 When Must Taxes Be Paid?